aussedatlo/aussedatlo-notes/posts/06-caddy-for-quartz.md

 Personally, I love **Quartz** for its seamless integration with [Obsidian](https://obsidian.md/), enabling me to craft this blog effortlessly using my favorite note editor.

----

 ## Prerequisite

-To proceed with this guide, ensure you have:

 - A static website generated with **Quartz** (read the [Quartz documentation](https://quartz.jzhao.xyz/))
 - A **Caddy** instance (check out [[01-caddy-in-docker]])